brianhill/deep-springs-observatory/index.md

 ![Control Room Framing Begun](./photos/ControlRoomFramingBegun.jpeg)

-The dome is an [Aphelion Observatory (7 ft model)](https://www.apheliondomes.com/products.html) purchased used from [Antelope Hills Observatory](http://www.antelopehillsobservatory.org) in Bennett, Colorado.
-The control room will be an attractive space for two people to work side-by-side with a small amount of equipment storage.
-Conduit intended to carry USB and power cables connects the dome and the control room.
+The dome is an [Aphelion 7 ft Model](https://www.apheliondomes.com/products.html) purchased used from [Antelope Hills Observatory](http://www.antelopehillsobservatory.org) in Bennett, Colorado.

+Two short steps north of the dome, a control room will provide an attractive space for two people to take data and work.
+High-grade PVC conduit has been placed underground between the dome and the control room to carry data and power.

 ## Optics